Andy Wood (comedian)

-Andrew "Andy" Wood (born 1977) is an American comedian and a founder/producer of Portland's Bridgetown Comedy Festival.
+Andrew Wood (born 1977) is an American comedian and a founder/producer of Portland's Bridgetown Comedy Festival.
 He is a native of Ann Arbor, Michigan currently residing in Los Angeles, California.

 Standup comedy

 Wood has performed at the Bumbershoot Arts Festival, the Seattle International Comedy Competition, the Portland Amateur Comedy Competition, SF Sketchfest and the Bentzen Ball.
 He has performed with comedy acts such as Patton Oswalt, Todd Glass, Doug Benson and Janeane Garofalo.
 He graduated from Huron High School (Ann Arbor, Michigan) in 1995 and took his degree in Electrical Engineering at Cornell University in 1999.
 Before he became a comedian, Wood was an engineer at Pixelworks.

 Probably Science

 Wood is one of the hosts of the popular podcast Probably Science where he and other comedians talk about science news stories.
-While Andy Wood does have a background in science, the podcast is meant for humor and entertainment and is not intended to provide accurate scientific information.
+While Wood does have a background in science, the podcast is meant for humor and entertainment and is not intended to provide accurate scientific information.
 He affectionately refers to the show as "Your week in half-assed science."